 This is how it works.

 - The video output of an HD security camera is connected to the HDMI converter using RG59 coax cable.
-AHD, HD-TVI, HDCVI, and HD-SDI type cameras can be converter to an HDMI video signal using one of these converters.
+AHD, HD-TVI, HDCVI, and HD-SDI type cameras can be converted to an HDMI video signal using one of these converters.

 - The HDMI output of the converter is connected to the HDMI input of the TV monitor using standard HDMI cable.